-Click here to find out how one recruiter is able to effectively manage nearly 2,000 candidates when hiring employees for the one of the biggest fast food chains.
+Learn how one recruiter is able to effectively manage nearly 2,000 candidates when hiring employees for one of the biggest fast food chains.

 Research shows that being transparent about salaries and benefits not only saves you time, it significantly increases engagement with the job posting.
 Including this information can increase engagement by up to 30%.
 Ultimately, your chances of finding a good candidate are increased by your willingness to be transparent about your salary and benefits.

-If you have a quality website with high traffic and engagement, use this to your advantage as a candidate sourcing strategy.
+If you have a quality website with high traffic and engagement, use this to your advantage.
 Repeat visitors already know about your company and are choosing to support it.
-They are likely to be involved in a similar industry or, at the very least, have an interested in it.
+They are likely to be involved in a similar industry or, at the very least, have an interest in it.

 This candidate sourcing strategy will open up the candidate pool to include people who are already passionate about your product or service.
-People will be more excited to support a brand or product that they believe in.
-Including the job ad on your website will give your supporters a chance to work for your business.
+Including the job ad on your careers page will give your supporters a chance to work for your business.

-If you are sourcing passive candidates, make sure that the initial message that you send them is well written.
+If you are sourcing passive candidates, make sure that the initial message that you send them is well-written.
 The first line of contact is the subject line of the email.
-Make sure that it is engaging and will get the candidate to open the message.
+Make sure that it is engaging and will entice the candidate to open the message.